A differential analog of the Noether normalization lemma: Preliminaries

-A differential algebraic variety $X$ is said to be \textit{reducible} if $X = X_1 \cup X_2$ for some differential algebraic varieties $X_1, X_2$ such that $X_1 \subsetneq X$ and $X_2 \subsetneq X$.
-Otherwise, $X$ is \textit{irreducible}. $X$ is irreducible if and only if its coordinate ring contains no zero divisors or, equivalently, $I(X)$ is a prime differential ideal.
+A differential algebraic $R$-variety $X$ defined over $k$ is said to be \textit{reducible} over $k$ if $X = X_1 \cup X_2$ for some differential algebraic $R$-varieties $X_1, X_2$ defined over $k$ such that $X_1 \subsetneq X$ and $X_2 \subsetneq X$.
+Otherwise, $X$ is \textit{irreducible} over $k$. $X$ is irreducible over $k$ if and only if its $k$-coordinate ring contains no zero divisors or, equivalently, $I_k(X)$ is a prime differential ideal.
 Every differential algebraic variety can be expressed as a finite union of irreducible varieties (see \cite[p.
 22]{ritt}).

-We say that $\varphi\colon \mathbb{A}^n(K) \to \mathbb{A}^m(K)$ is a $k$-map if there exist differential polynomials $P_1, \ldots, P_m \in k\{ x_1, \ldots, x_n\}$ such that
+We say that $\varphi\colon \mathbb{A}^n(R) \to \mathbb{A}^m(R)$ is a $k$-map if there exist differential polynomials $P_1, \ldots, P_m \in k\{ x_1, \ldots, x_n\}$ such that